khjde1207/khjde1207.github.io/datas/dev/note.md

 ---
+6.8.8 (2022 03 10)
+- Emergency fix for an error when opening an empty file.
 6.8.7 (2022 03 10)
 - Some viewer character calculation errors have been corrected.
 -Fixed a bug that causes lag when switching to full screen.